petterssonb/portfolio-project/README.md

    - Hosted on AWS Amplify, the React-based application can scale seamlessly to support a larger user base with increased traffic.

 6. **Horizontal Expansion**:
-   - Additional edge devices (ESP32s or Raspberry Pis) can be integrated without major changes to the existing pipeline, making the system adaptable to new requirements.
+   - Additional ESP32 devices can be added as independent BLE servers, each broadcasting sensor data.
+Gateways such as Raspberry Pis can act as BLE clients subscribing to these servers.
+This architecture supports seamless scaling by adding new ESP32 servers or Raspberry Pi gateways without modifying existing BLE communication logic.

 7. **Global Reach**:
    - AWS’s global infrastructure ensures that data processing and visualization can be distributed across multiple regions for reduced latency and improved reliability.